MazamaScience/AQ-SPEC-documentation/Software_Design_Document.md

 ### R Shiny application

-A simple, web based user interface was created allowing end users to generate plots of recent data for specific Purple Air sensors.
+A full-featured, web based user interface was created allowing end users to generate plots of recent data for specific Purple Air sensors.
 Our technology of choice was to build an [R Shiny](https://www.rstudio.com/products/shiny/) application and to host it using [R Shiny Server](https://www.rstudio.com/products/shiny-2/).